 Thread lift is a procedure which involves elevating different parts of the face using special threads without having to make surgical incisions as with a classic face lift..
-Patients with mild to moderate sagging of facial tissues, generally those in their mid-thirties to fifties are best fit for this procedure.
+Patients with mild to moderate sagging of facial tissues, generally those in their mid-thirties to fifties are suitable candidates fit for this procedure.
 Thread lift is usually performed using a local anaesthetic.
 Recovery is generally quick.
 There are two main types of threads or sutures used: smooth or suspension threads which need to be anchored to a stable structure of the face or scalp and free floating cogged or barbed threads which do not need to be suspended in order to hold the lift.

 There are no side effects except mild discomfort and small puncture wounds, which may disappear in few hours. .Chances of bruising and mild swelling are there as with any other cosmetic procedure but may not last for more than few days.
 Do not take any aspirin or anti-inflammatory medications for few days before surgery, as this may contribute to a greater risk of bleeding.
 Healing may be delayed in smokers .
 Patient with uncontrolled diabetes may require a course of oral antibiotics to prevent chances of infection.